 Opening in July 2020, Kagi Maldives Spa Island is a boutique 50-villa property offering a holistic wellness experience.

 Designed by Japanese architect Yuji Yamazaki, Kagi’s 1500-square-metre spa and wellness hub is complete with an open-air, teardrop-shaped floating yoga pavilion at its centre.
 Once opened, the resort will offer personalised wellness programmes: Release, Restore and Regain.

 On an island as extraordinary as this—actually two islands joined by a bridge—Song Saa’s three recently launched wellness programmes add extra reasons why this resort is often fully booked.
 Each plan focuses on mental clarity and detachment from stress, and does so through different activities (paddle boarding, yoga, Buddhist blessings) as well as spa treatments and meditation.

 An on-site specialist assesses your needs, and a bespoke schedule of rainforests facials, night baths, nutrition and massages is then put together for a five-day holistic plan.
-Song Saa also offers yoga workshops—last year, Hong Kong’s Flex Studio hosted a six-night yoga retreat for an exclusive group of eight.
+Song Saa also offers yoga workshops—previously, Hong Kong’s Flex Studio has hosted a six-night yoga retreat for an exclusive group of eight.